tobyhodges/fair-research-software/episodes/01-fair-research-software.md

 Think about the questions below.
 Your instructors may ask you to share your answers in a shared notes document and/or discuss them with other participants.

 - What motivated you to attend this course?
-Did you come by your own choice or were you advised to attend?
+Did you come by choice or were you advised to attend?
 - What do you hope to learn or change in your current research software practice?
 Describe how your knowledge, work or attitude may be different afterwards.
 ::::::::::::::::::::::::::::::::::::::::::::::::